3 more funerals for Buffalo victims in week of goodbyes

 Morrison, a father of six, had worked as a security guard and was a bus aide with Buffalo Public Schools since 2019.
 He was buying snacks for a family movie night, his stepdaughter Cassandra Demps told WIVB.

-Frederick Morrison, said he’ll remember the brother he often played basketball with as comical and full of energy.
+Frederick Morrison said he’ll remember his brother that he often played basketball with as comical and full of energy.

 “All his jokes weren’t good,” Frederick told The Buffalo News, laughing, “but he was funny.”